disclearing/Skid-list-v2/README.md

 8. BCCM - Also know as Nathen/Hobs owner of LuxorMC and is also a "swatter doxer and ddoser", also claims to own legal rights to ParaPvP.
 The best part is that he "used to own ViperMC".

 9. DeclynXD - Doxer swatter skidder all in one basically a wanna be gang member.

+10. Kbl - Braindead hispanic piece of shit that barely understands Java and claims to be a developer, yet, he has the nuts to even skid ForceOP's from other Dogshit HCF cores.
+[Obfuscated dogshit forceop -> https://cdn.discordapp.com/attachments/720338483356500029/779531323668824064/unknown.png] And also claims that it isn't a ForceOP, that it is for cancelling OP.

+11. Lean - Another braindead hispanic retard, generally known for skidding, just show him a do while on Java and he'll have a couple seizures, complete retard.